-- Freudian Excuse Is No Excuse: Yagami counters all of his "Greater Good" talk by pointing out how many people he killed, including Emi-Chan, who was only killed so he could frame Okubo.
+- Freudian Excuse Is No Excuse: Yagami counters all of his "Greater Good" talk by pointing out how many people he killed, including Emi, who was only killed so he could frame Okubo.
 Yagami also points out he could have let someone else carry on his research but his pride stopped him.

 - I've Come Too Far: His main motivation on continuing the development of AD-9 himself, even with the murder of an innocent woman, patient and several yakuza, and proven failure of AD-9 in humans on the back of his mind.

 - Karmic Death: Dies exactly the same way like his first victim by believing he has perfected the drug by injecting it into himself.
 This time however, there was nothing to keep him from hiding that from the public.
-Sugira even recorded his confession and death which would proved to the world he was nothing more than a hopeless scientist who used others for his ambitions.
+Sugira even recorded his confession and death which would prove to the world he was nothing more than a hopeless scientist who used others for his ambitions.